 In Portugal, trademark rights are regulated by the Portuguese Industrial Property Code.
-A national (Portuguese) trademark application must be filed with the Portuguese Industrial Property National Office (Instituto Nacional da Propriedade Industrial or "INPI"), specifying the classes of products and services for which protection is sought, under the Nice classification.
-Trademark legislation forbids registration of some signs if, for example, they lack distinctive character; are contrary to law, public policy or principles of morality; are identical to an earlier trademark and claim identical goods or services; or are likely to cause confusion or association with an earlier trademark.
+A national (Portuguese) trademark application must be filed with the Portuguese Industrial Property National Office (Instituto Nacional da Propriedade Industrial, or "INPI"), specifying the classes of products and services for which protection is sought, under the Nice Classification.
+The Portuguese Industrial Property Code forbids registration of some signs if, for example, they lack distinctive character; are contrary to law, public policy or principles of morality; are identical to an earlier trademark and claim identical goods or services; or are likely to cause confusion or association with an earlier trademark.